yoyoberenguer/SoundServer/README.md

 # Naming convention
 # The sound controller has various method that can search for a specific sound being played on the mixer.
+# After naming a sound object, you will be able to apply search method to find a specific sound from
+# the queue and apply transformation to it or alter similar sound objects.
 # You can select a specific name or a unique identifier such as :

 sound1 = pygame.mixer.Sound('Alarm9.ogg')